anandtejaswi/Verilog-Codes/readme.md

 # Verilog Practical Report – README

-This document contains summaries of all Verilog laboratory practicals along with placeholders for Vivado screenshots.
+This document contains summaries of all Verilog practicals
-Replace each image path under `imageassets/` with your actual screenshot files.

 ---